nodeGame/NDDB/README.md

 // Remove event.
 // Parameters:
 //   - item: the item to remove.
-//   - idx: is the index of the item in the reference database (note: in a
+//   - idx: the index of the item in the reference database (note: in a
-//         sub-selection or in the main database, the index of the same
+//          sub-selection, the index of the item may differ from its index
-//         item may differ.)
-db.on('remove', function(item, idx) {
+//          in the main database.) db.on('remove', function(item, idx) {
     if (item.year < 3000) return false; // Item is not removed.
 });